praveen-kumar-rr/immutable-tree/README.md

 # Immutable Tree

-_Immutable_, _fully persistent_, and _balanced_ binary search tree data structure implementation in pure js.
+Immutable, fully persistent, and balanced binary search tree data structure implementation in pure js.

 - Can run in browser and nodejs environments.
 - Can be used in js, ts and rescript projects.

 Tests available!
+Time complexity for insertion, deletion and search is `O(log n)` since this is an implementation of Red Black Tree.

 ### Installation